Stability analysis of geodesics in dynamical Chern-Simons black holes: a geometrical perspective: Introduction

 To address the complexity of the geodesic equations in dCS spacetime, we begin by studying linear stability (Lyapunov) and phase portraits to investigate the behavior of the dynamical system.
 However; due to the nature of the system, nonlinear stability methods are essential for a more comprehensive understanding of its global behavior, therefore we complement the linear Lyapunov analysis with the non-linear Kosambi-Cartan-Chern (KCC)~\footnote{Sometimes also known as Jacobi stability.} theory for a thorough analysis.

 The KCC theory, developed by Kosambi, Cartan, and Chern~\cite{Chern,Kosambi1933,Cartan1933}, is a robust framework for studying the non-linear stability of dynamical systems of higher dimension and even non-autonomous systems; it has multiple applications in gravitation and cosmology~\cite{Cardoso_2009,boemer2010,aceña2019circulargeodesicsstabilitystatic}.
 Furthermore, in~\cite{abolghasem} a comparative study between Jacobi stability, a core aspect of KCC theory, and Lyapunov stability is presented, identifying cases where the two approaches yielded differing results.
+A similar study has been conducted for black hole solutions in GR, specifically for Kerr and Schwarzschild, metrics~\cite{Hossein,Singh_2022} and other related theories like New masive gravity and traversable wormhole spacetime ~\cite{galaxies8010014,Giri2022}.

 This paper is structured as follows.
 Section 2 provides a foundational introduction to dynamical systems theory, Kosambi-Cartan-Chern theory, and discusses the existing relation between these mathematical tools.
 In Section 3 provides an overview of Chern-Simons modified gravity and the slow rotation approximation to black holes within this framework.
 In Section 4, we present a dynamical system analysis of the conditions under which circular orbits remain stable in this modified gravity scenario, deepening our understanding of the dynamics of black holes within dCS.
 Section 5 is devoted to a discussion of our main results, concluding that for the system under consideration, the Lyapunov and KCC stability criteria are in complete agreement.